Hanan-Li/CS6400_Final_Project/instructions.md

 # Instructions for setup and execution
 This document contains information on setting up servers for logical replication or log shipping, as well as execution information.
 We assume all machines/servers/clients will use a linux based operating system.
 In particular, HAproxy load balancing does not support windows.
 Logical Replication cannot be setup simultaneously with log shipping, so after finishing execution and tests on one setup, it has to be torn down and reconfigured from scratch.
+All the code in this project were written by us.
 ## Server Acquisition and Installation of Postgresql 13.1
 1. Acquire 3 AWS ec2 linux instances with 4GB of RAM
 1. If you are able to set up port forwarding on your local router and your computer has ~10gb free disk space, we will use your own computer as another server.
 If not, set up another AWS ec2 instance with 4GB of RAM